aspect-build/rules_py/README.md

 `aspect_rules_py` is a layer on top of `rules_python`, the standard Python ruleset hosted at https://github.com/bazelbuild/rules_python.
-It is currently EXPERIMENTAL and pre-release.
-No support is promised.
-There may be breaking changes, or we may archive and abandon the repository.
+It is currently in pre-release, but we are committed to more development towards a 1.0 stable release.

 Some parts of `rules_python` are reused: